Division of Hotels and Restaurants

 The Division of Hotels and Restaurants licenses and inspects public food service establishments at temporary events, such as fairs, carnivals, flea and farmers markets and other short-term events.
 Annual vendor licenses are valid for one year from the date of purchase and allow the licensee to operate at an unlimited number of temporary events throughout the year.
 A separate license is required for each food service booth or facility.
 In addition to the annual vendor license, temporary event licenses can be issued for events lasting one to three days as well as four to 30 days.

-Risk-Based Food Service Inspection Frequency Approved
+Risk-Based Food Service Inspection Frequency Required

 In just over a year, the inspection frequency for Florida’s licensed public food service establishments will change.
 Beginning July 1, 2014, all public food service establishments will be required to have between one and four routine annual inspections, based upon the risk each establishment presents to the public.
 Governor Rick Scott signed House Bill 795 into law (Chapter 2013-147, Laws of Florida) on June 7, 2013.